-Nitrites in urine, or nitrituria, is a condition that often indicates a urinary tract infection (UTI)1.
+Nitrites in urine, or nitrituria, is a condition that often indicates a urinary tract infection (UTI).
 This blog post will delve into the causes, symptoms, and treatments of nitrituria.

 Understanding Nitrituria

-Healthy urine contains nitrates, a type of nitrogen chemical2.
-When bacteria enter your urinary tract, they convert these nitrates into a different nitrogen chemical called nitrites2.
-The presence of nitrites in urine is not normal and usually indicates a UTI1.
+Healthy urine contains nitrates, a type of nitrogen chemical.
+When bacteria enter your urinary tract, they convert these nitrates into a different nitrogen chemical called nitrites.
+The presence of nitrites in urine is not normal and usually indicates a UTI.

 Causes of Nitrituria

-The primary cause of nitrites in urine is bacteria in your urinary system2.
-These bacteria can enter your body through your urethra and travel to your bladder, causing inflammation known as cystitis2.
-From the bladder, a UTI can spread to your kidneys, leading to a kidney infection2.
+The primary cause of nitrites in urine is bacteria in your urinary system.
+These bacteria can enter your body through your urethra and travel to your bladder, causing inflammation known as cystitis.
+From the bladder, a UTI can spread to your kidneys, leading to a kidney infection.

-Women and people assigned female at birth are more prone to getting nitrites in their urine due to their shorter urethras, which make it easier for bacteria to reach the bladder2.
-Additionally, the urethral opening’s proximity to the anus can increase exposure to E. coli bacteria in feces, a common cause of UTIs2.
+Women and people assigned female at birth are more prone to getting nitrites in their urine due to their shorter urethras, which make it easier for bacteria to reach the bladder.
+Additionally, the urethral opening’s proximity to the anus can increase exposure to Ecoli bacteria in feces, a common cause of UTIs.

 Symptoms of a UTI